 USDA Zones: 10-11

 The coconut tree unquestionably belongs to the palm tree family.
-Coconut trees, which date back to prehistoric times, are adored and highly appreciated today for their many products, including fibers and culinary purposes.
+Coconut palm trees, which date back to prehistoric times, are adored and highly appreciated today for their many products, including fibers and culinary purposes.

 The tree typically stands between 60 and 80 feet tall, and its leaves can grow up to 15 feet long.
 A typical coconut palm won’t flower until its seventh year, but once it does, it will produce between 50 and 100 coconuts per year.